KnowledgeCaptureAndDiscovery/somef/README.md

 - **Keywords**: set of terms used to commonly identify a software component
 - **License**: License and usage terms of a software component
 - **Logo**: Main logo used to represent the target software component
+- **Maintainer**: Individuals or teams responsible for maintaining the software component, extracted from the CODEOWNERS file
 - **Name**: Name identifying a software component
 - **Ontologies**: URL and path to the ontology files present in the repository
 - **Owner**: Name and type of the user or organization in charge of the repository